david-rodriguez-siller/time-series-project/README.md

 ## Project Goals

-My goal is to identify key drivers for logerror by utilizing clustering.
+The goal of this project is to perform data analysis to identify .

 ## Project Description